acrlabs/fireconfig/README.md

 🔥Config is a (prototype of) a Python-based configuration-as-code library for generating Kubernetes manifests built on top of [cdk8s](https://cdk8s.io).
 It is _extremely_ alpha code, so use at your own risk!
 If this seems cool, I'd welcome pull requests to make it better!
-There is currently no stable API, things may change significantly between versions.
+There is currently no stable API, no tests, and no guarantees.
+Things may be horribly broken, or change significantly between versions.

 ## Usage